Making these five-minute poached eggs is easy; you don't need a special poacher.

 Notes

 - The vinegar helps the egg whites congeal.
-The faster the egg whites cook, the less risk of the whole egg dispersing in the water, leaving you with an unappetizing boiled scramble.
+The faster the egg whites cook, the less risk the whole egg will disperse in the water, leaving you with an unappetizing boiled scramble.

 - You add just a small amount of vinegar, so you don't actually taste it.
-Regardless, using mild-tasting vinegar such as rice or champagne vinegar is a good idea.
-Although I've used plain white vinegar plenty of times and it was just fine.
+Regardless, using mild-tasting vinegar, such as rice or champagne vinegar, is a good idea.
+Having said that, I've used plain white vinegar plenty of times, and it was just fine.

 - While you can find tips online for storing and reheating poached eggs, I don't like storing them.
 I only make as many as my family will eat right away.